 A garden is a place where the ways of faith can be embraced or experienced in a hands-on, intuitive way: Grow your faith while growing your garden, the NIV God’s Word for Gardeners Bible proclaims.
 That is, belief in God’s Word can grow within us as we witness the ways the plants in our gardens grow.
-Working in the gardens at Windsor Senior Living, the Lord let me see for myself one of the most important truths in his Word.
+Working in the gardens at Windsor Senior Living in Dallas, the Lord let me see for myself one of the most important truths in his Word.

-Case-in-point: The Potato Vine
+A Potato Vine Story

 Potato vine, Ipomoea batatas, is not a Bible plant, yet its vine habit is similar to the other vines of Scripture, mainly grapevine, Vitis vinifera.
 Several years ago, I was hired to beautify the gardens at Windsor as springtime arrived and the final stages of renovation were completed.
 The owner loved lush plants and flowers, and wanted the soon-to-be residents to enjoy the Windsor gardens and be welcomed to their new surroundings.
 However, like many gardens, the grounds were large and the budget was small, and we needed plants that would give the most show for the least cost.
 Potato vine was an easy choice.
 Its stunning foliage dazzles and contrasts bright blooms, very pleasing to the eye.
 We tucked 4” pots of potato vine all around the property to fill in and around young rose bushes and hardy salvias, shades of red flowers set against the chartreuse ground cover.